Five fascinating facts about hearing and hearing loss

 Fortunately, hearing aids can reduce hearing loss fatigue.
 When the sounds in your environment are amplified, it takes less effort for you to hear speech and other sound.
 Today’s technology makes it even easier.
 Many hearing devices have features which isolate and amplify the sound you want to hear while significantly reducing or removing background noise.

-Now that you’re more aware of how your hearing works, don’t forget to schedule a visit to a hearing healthcare professional for a thorough hearing evaluation.
-Even if you don’t have hearing loss, establishing a baseline level for your hearing as well as a relationship with a reputable hearing healthcare professional is a great first step toward hearing health awareness.
+Now that you’re more aware of how your hearing works, don’t forget to schedule a visit to a hearing healthcare professional for a thorough hearing evaluation if you suspect you have hearing loss.

 Establishing a baseline level for your hearing as well as a relationship with a reputable hearing healthcare professional is a great first step toward hearing health.